Chaos-generating periodic orbits of topological defects in confined active nematics: Discussion

+Our counting rule of $4|q-1|$ gyres is consistent with previous findings for active nematics in channels with periodic boundary conditions, where the stability of the ``Ceilidh dance'' is explainable by its equal numbers of $+1/2$ defects and gyres \cite{shendruk_dancing_2017}.
+We can interpret that dance as a silver braid, as we observed in circular confinement with $q=4/2$ winding boundary conditions, by tiling the channel with interconnected unit cells of the braiding domain.
+Further, our results provide a systematic connection between boundary geometry and stable vortex structures via the active force density in a variety of active nematic systems, including channel confinement \cite{Wagner_coherent, hardouin_active_2022} and spatially periodic patterning of activity and external forces \cite{calderer_chevron_2024, Mozaffari_spirograph}.
+It would be useful in future work to consider deformable or noisy boundary conditions \cite{ben2022disordered, velez2024probing} to characterize the full extent of the topological connection between average director and flow structures.

+Our findings could help to guide extensions to recent advances in this regard, such as the use of spatially periodic tilings of obstacles to create active pumps \cite{velez2024active} or vortex lattices with effective anti-ferromagnetic ordering \cite{schimming2024vortex}.
+It is also possible that inclusions which contain fixed interior winding could be used to generate larger arrays of isolated periodic orbits connected through a nematic bulk, which could be useful in efforts to realize increasingly complicated time-crystal behaviors in soft matter \cite{zhao2025space, Morrell2026}.

-We have demonstrated numerically that the spontaneous golden braiding of defects in cardioid confinement (Ref.~\cite{mitchell_cardioid}) are one example of a more general phenomenon, in which active nematics spontaneously adopt optimally mixing defect braiding motions if these are consistent with, and suitably constrained by, the topology of vortices in the flow field.
-In confinement with circular geometry and controllable winding in the anchoring, we observed these maximally mixing periodic states in the form of the golden braid for $n=3$ defects and the silver braid for $n=4$.
-Not only are these braids consistent with those we find with tangential-anchoring boundaries with $n-2$ cusps, but we obtained an emergent rationale for this connection through the resemblance of the latter boundaries to the envelope curves of the variable anchoring in our circular-boundary systems.
-Those envelopes govern defect trajectories for both periodic ($n\leq 4$) and aperiodic ($n\geq 5$) defect motions.
-The effective boundaries created by the envelopes, together with the gyre structures required by active forces at the boundaries, provide new principles for geometrically and topologically controlling the motions of topological defects in active nematics, potentially opening new avenues for fluid mixing applications.
+We have demonstrated numerically that the spontaneous golden braiding of defects in cardioid confinement ~\cite{mitchell_cardioid} are one example of a more general phenomenon, in which active nematics spontaneously adopt periodic braiding motions of defects if these are consistent with, and suitably constrained by, the topology of vortices in the flow field.
+Among the possible periodic braids, optimal stirring braids seem to be preferred for small numbers of defects.
+Our proposed criterion for periodic motion, based on the motile defects being at least as numerous as the flow gyres, offers a systematic principle to guide the design of ordered flows in active nematics, potentially opening new avenues for fluid mixing applications.